One of the popular form-building apps is SurveyMonkey. Another platform is SurveyPlanet. It’s not as popular, but it gets the job done.

 The Enterprise plan unlocks team collaboration, survey insights, and custom form URL features.

-The Standard plan provides a 1000 monthly response limit, the option to add a custom logo, the ability to export data, and page skip logic with this plan.
+The Standard Monthly plan ($35 monthly) provides a 1000 monthly response limit and the option to add a custom logo, export data, and page skip logic with this plan.

-The Advantage Annual plan offers a 15,000 yearly response limit, question randomization logic, answer pipeline logic, payment options, and file upload features.
+The Advantage Annual plan ($34 monthly or $408 yearly) offers a 15,000 yearly response limit, question randomization logic, answer pipeline logic, payment options, and file upload features.

 - Unlimited filters